 It may be time to step into the unknown when you find harmony within your mind (research and planning), heart (feeling of peace), and body (sensation of alignment).
 If not, perhaps you and that particular program are not a good fit at this time.
 In any case, I wish you well in your search.
 Bon voyage.

-Miriam Frey is the Canada Coordinator for Spiritual Directors International.
+Miriam Frey is the Coordinator for the Ontario Jubilee program in spiritual direction.
 She began her career in business and finance.
 She has expanded her spiritual and cultural awareness through mystical experiences at a young age, a three-year service assignment in east Africa as well as discovering her love of learning.
 With experience in Jungian dream work and training in the Enneagram, Miriam serves as a spiritual director.
 Her university degrees include a B.A. in Psychology, M.A. in Religion and Culture and D.Min in spiritual ministry.
-Miriam also works as coordinator of the Ontario Jubilee program in spiritual direction (www.ontariojubilee.ca).